behsayah/pirple/README.md

 # // Homework Assignment #2

-ADVANTAGES:
+# // ADVANTAGES:

+# Language & Technical:

+1. Use ES6.

+# Server APIs:

+1. Log all the available APIs.
+2. Automaticly generate APIs based on ./controllers/api

+# User

-1. Validate User email address.
+2. Validate User email address.

+# Shopping Cart :

+1. If you order one item two times, qty will be added.
-2. Log all the available APIs.
+2. You can see the shopping cart.

-3. Make an API to manage Menu.
-4. Use ES6.
+# Menu :

+1. Store Menus.
+2. Get Menus.

 ---